siliconspecter/indifference-engine/deliverables/documentation/source/protocol.md

 - If the WASM module does not list an identifier recognized by the hosting runtime within the range, the hosting runtime accepts this and continues running the game without attempting to read from nor write to the range.
+- If the size of any IO buffer is incorrect or inconsistent with others, the game cannot start.

 | Identifier   | Type  | Count                                            | Pointer aligned to multiple of | Description                                                                                                                                                                                                                                                                   |
 | ------------ | ----- | ------------------------------------------------ | ------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |